 Initiating a rollover fund process from any existing retirement account to a new one is one of the most famous ways to fund a Gold IRA.
 You can roll over funds from your traditional IRA or 4019K).

 Although the process is straightforward and comes with plenty of benefits when it comes to costs, the IRS strictly controls it.
 Here are the rules you need to know to prevent penalties:

 - An account holder is only allowed to roll over once per year.
-If you have performed a rollover within the last 12 months, ensure to find another way to fund your Gold IRA account.
+If you have performed a rollover within the last 12 months, be sure to find another way to fund your Gold IRA account.

-- Whichever funds an account holder rollover from an existing 401(k0 or IRA are not allowed to sit in the account for over 60 days.
+- Whichever funds an account holder rolls over from an existing 401(k) or IRA are not allowed to sit in the account for over 60 days.
 Once you reach the 60-day rule, expect a fine of up to 10% of the retirement account value.

 Direct Fund Transfer